 NOTE: This associate in science degree program is intended primarily for students who desire to complete an associate's degree and become employed rather than pursue a bachelor's degree.
 Students who decide to pursue university transfer study must meet certain course and test requirements.
-For details refer to university transfer requirements on page 43 of the catalog.
+For details refer to university transfer requirements on page 45 of the catalog.

-During their beginning semester at the College, students should complete the following unless test scores indicate that college preparatory studies courses may be needed.

-AER 1100 - Engines

-AER 1410 - Brake Systems

-\Social and Behavioral Sciences A
+During their beginning semesters at the College, students should complete the following unless test scores indicate that college preparatory studies courses may be needed.
+AER 1100 - Engines AER 1410 - Brake Systems ENC 1101 - English Composition I \Social and Behavioral Sciences A